Epipolar Geometry Improves Video Generation Models: Experiments

 \subsection{3D Consistency}

 We validate that epipolar geometry alignment improves 3D consistency using three approaches that test different aspects of geometric quality.

-\textbf{3D Scene Reconstruction:} We test whether generated videos support accurate 3D scene reconstruction using VGGT~\cite{vggt} to extract scene parameters and camera trajectories.
-We initialize 3D Gaussian Splatting from extracted scene structure, run 7000 optimization iterations using Splatfacto~\cite{nerfstudio} on 80\% of frames, and evaluate reconstruction fidelity on the remaining 20\%.
-Our model demonstrates substantial improvements: PSNR increases from 22.32 to 23.13 (+3.6\%), SSIM improves from 0.706 to 0.729 (+3.2\%), and LPIPS decreases from 0.343 to 0.315 (-8.2\%).
-These gains demonstrate that epipolar alignment produces videos with genuinely enhanced 3D structure rather than superficial improvements.
+{\looseness=-1 \textbf{3D Scene Reconstruction:} We test whether generated videos support accurate 3D scene reconstruction using VGGT~\citep{vggt} to extract scene parameters and camera trajectories.
+We initialize 3D Gaussian Splatting from extracted scene structure, run 7000 optimization iterations using Splatfacto~\citep{nerfstudio} on 80\% of frames, and evaluate reconstruction fidelity on the remaining 20\%.
+Our model demonstrates substantial improvements: PSNR increases from 22.32 to 23.13 (+3.6\%), SSIM improves from 0.706 to 0.729 (+3.2\%), and LPIPS decreases from 0.343 to 0.315 ($-$8.2\%).
+These gains demonstrate that epipolar alignment produces videos with genuinely enhanced 3D structure rather than superficial improvements. }

-\textbf{Geometric Consistency Metrics:} We directly measure adherence to projective geometry principles using classical computer vision algorithms.
+{\looseness=-1 \textbf{Geometric Consistency Metrics:} We directly measure adherence to projective geometry principles using classical computer vision algorithms.
 The Sampson epipolar error shows a dramatic 31\% reduction from 0.190 to 0.131, verifying that our alignment successfully optimizes the metric used for preference selection and confirming that classical epipolar geometry provides clean optimization signals.
-Additionally, perspective realism, measured by a model trained to evaluate whether image frames contain realistic perspective \cite{sarkar2024shadows} improves from 0.426 to 0.428, demonstrating positive impact on adjacent geometric metrics despite this metric's inherent noise.
+Additionally, perspective realism, measured by a model trained to evaluate whether image frames contain realistic perspective~\citep{sarkar2024shadows} improves from 0.426 to 0.428, demonstrating positive impact on adjacent geometric metrics despite this metric's inherent noise. }

-\textbf{Human Evaluation:} While numerical metrics capture specific geometric aspects, 3D inconsistencies often manifest as subtle artifacts, jitter, or unnatural changes that humans excel at detecting because they make scenes appear unrealistic.
+{\looseness=-1 \textbf{Human Evaluation:} While numerical metrics capture geometric aspects, 3D inconsistencies often manifest as artifacts, jitter, or unnatural changes that humans excel at detecting (\cref{fig:human_eval}).
 Annotators evaluated videos for scene consistency, realism, and artifact-free content.
-Our method generates significantly more plausible scenes, with 71.8\% of videos labeled as geometrically consistent compared to only 54.1\% for baseline content.
-This 17.7 percentage point improvement demonstrates that geometric alignment benefits are apparent to human observers, validating the practical significance of our technical improvements.
+Our method generates significantly more plausible scenes, with 71.8\% of videos labeled as geometrically consistent compared to only 54.1\% for baseline.
+This 17.7 percentage point improvement demonstrates that geometric alignment benefits are apparent to human observers. }